LLNL/lbann/docs/running_lbann.rst

 The LBANN Protobuf format is defined in `src/proto/lbann.proto
 <https://github.com/LLNL/lbann/blob/develop/src/proto/lbann.proto>`_.
 It
-is important to remember that the default value of a Protobuf field is logically false (e.g. false for Boolean fields and empty for string fields).
+is important to remember that the default value of a Protobuf field is logically zero (e.g. false for Boolean fields and empty for string fields).